massung/http/README.md

 *NOTE: `http-perform` already takes care of any obvious headers that will need to be sent: Host, Connection, Content-Length, and Authorization.*

-Both PUT and POST requests have an optional `data` argument, which is what is sent in the body of the request. *At this time there is no support for multi-part posts*.
+PUT, POST, and PATCH requests have an optional `data` argument, which is what is sent in the body of the request. *At this time there is no support for multi-part posts*.

 ## Additional Utility Functions